-Found 0 - 10 results of 16 programs matching keyword "moon of saturn"
+Found 0 - 10 results of 22 programs matching keyword "moon of saturn"

+Urban Astronomer Paul Salazar, The Exploratorium's very own Adam Esposito and more demonstrate how to deal with the parameters and the unforgettable experiences that await with simple to no equipment, the right conditions, and some decent timing.
 What coin would just barely cover the full moon?
 You may be surprised.
 TI director (and recovering astrophysicist) Linda Shore explains how our brains distort the actual size of the moon.
 Is water ice present or absent in a crater near the moon's south pole?
 NASA’s Lunar CRater Observing and Sensing Satellite (LCROSS) mission is seeking a definitive answer.
 Join Exploratorium staff for a special Webcast featuring live coverage of LCROSS crashing into the moon!
 Our team will be broadcasting live from the 36" Refractor Telescope at Lick Observatory on Mt.
 Hamilton, where we’ll watch the impact and investigate how this intentional crash could reveal the existence of water ice.
 On August 1, 2008, a total solar eclipse occurred as the new moon moved directly between the sun and the earth.
 The moon's umbral shadow fell on parts of Canada, Greenland, the Arctic Ocean, Russia, Mongolia, and China.
 The Exploratorium's eclipse expedition team (our fifth!)
 Webcast the eclipse live from the remote Xinjiang Uygur Autonomous Region in northwestern China near the Mongolian border.
 The Cassini spacecraft continues to orbit Saturn, sending back astonishing images of the ringed planet and its moons.
 Join us as we look at the latest images and do some hands-on activities to help us understand.